 Due to this late modeling, the complexity of the workflow instances increases during the life cycle of a project.
 The granularity of the functional elements depends on the degree of agility that the project has reached.
-A rule of thumb is to model only things that have to be done by different persons or that deviate from the standard design flow.
-We do this in the roughest possible granularity and call it lean modeling.
+A rule of thumb is to model only things that deviate from the standard design flow and in the roughest possible granularity.
+We call this lean modeling.